In this tutorial, I am going to explain how I compute the BLEU score for the Machine Translation output using Python.

 Sentence BLEU Calculator

 The previous code computes BLEU for the whole test dataset, and this is the common practice.
 Still, you might want to calculate BLEU for segment by segment.
 The following code uses the function

-sentence_bleu() for the sacreBLEU library for achieving this task using a for loop.
+sentence_bleu() from the sacreBLEU library for achieving this task using a for loop.
 Finally, it saves the output, i.e. the BLEU score for each sentence in a new line, into a file called “bleu.txt”.

 As we did with the corpus BLEU script, here is the sentence BLEU script, but now with arguments.

 One of the popular scripts to calculate BLEU is multi-bleu.perl .
 It works very similar to sacreBLEU.
 The results might be slightly different though; for example in one of my tests, the score reported by sacreBLEU was 48.23 while the BLEU score reported by multi-bleu.perl was 48.57.